giuseppeurso-eu/java-security/jca/README.md

 ==============
 JCA Examples
 ==============
-This projects includes some encryption/decryption examples with the JCA APIs.
+This projects includes some encryption/decryption examples using the JCA APIs.

 **Requirements**

 JDK 1.7
 JCE Unlimited Strength Jurisdiction Policy Files for JDK/JRE 7